EQUAL OPPORTUNITY IS THE LAW

 The NEMO WDB’s monitors each Job Center and Affiliate site annually for compliance in accessibility to individuals with disabilities, including wheelchair accessible entrances, signs indicating the nearest accessible entrance, designated restrooms, and TTY-TDD or Relay Services.
-To ensure that all Job Center staff offer programmatic accessibility training is provided by the Local EO Officer as well as webinars provided through Workforce GPS, Division of Workforce Development, The Lead Center and the Civil Rights Center.
+To ensure that all Job Center staff offer programmatic accessibility training is provided by the Local EO Officer as well as webinars provided through Workforce GPS, Office of Workforce Development, The Lead Center and the Civil Rights Center.
 Staff also attend Disability Conferences, EO Trainings, and Missouri and National Workforce Development Conferences.
 The Local EO Officer is working with partner agencies to provide training sessions that focus on program accessibility and services to individuals with disabilities and other barriers to employment.

 The NEMO WDB formed an Access Committee that includes individuals with expertise in assisting the disability community and other special populations with barriers to employment such as Older Workers, Justice Involved Individuals, Low-Income, and those with Limited English Proficiency.
 The focus of the Committee and core partners is to evaluate the referral processes and program and training services to ensure quality access for all individuals.

 Partners including, but not limited to, Vocational Rehabilitation, Department of Corrections, Department of Social Services, and Department of Elementary and Secondary Education provide information and ongoing training to NEMO WDB Staff.

 NEMO WDB partnered with other area agencies to develop a Regional Resource Guide that is available to the public.
 This database of service providers include all of the 16 county service region.
 It can be accessed through the mobile app JoHego.
 It is now available on mobile and pc platforms.

 WHAT TO DO IF YOU BELIEVE YOU HAVE EXPERIENCED DISCRIMINATION